Lake Davenport Sailing Club

 Clayton Ebert Trophy

-Half model of Lightning, donated to LDSC in 1969 by the local Lightning Fleet in memory of Ebert, one of their members who had died that year.
-To be awarded annually to the Lightning Class Season Champion.
+Half model of Lightning, donated 1969 in memory of Ebert.
+Awarded to the Lightning Class Season Champion.

 Memorial Day Trophy